ebrann94/react-movie-app/readme.md

-#React App for Browsing The Movie DB
+# The MovieDB Clone

-This is a simple react app for browsing movies in TMDB (The Movie DataBase).
+A simple react app for browsing data from The MovieDB.
-It displays the current popular movies and also has search functionality.

-Built with React and making use of React Router.
+Users can view the popular and highest rated movies or search for specific movies using the search bar.
+The project uses `react-router` to create multiple pages.
+A live demo can be found [here.](https://ebrann-movie.herokuapp.com/)